JFTechnology/ember-keycloak-auth/README.md

  are made to a Keycloak secured backend via the Ember data framework.
  * Small utility components for displaying user login state.

+## Ember version
+Version 0.3.1 and above of this library depend on at least version 3.8 of Ember.
+If you are using a version of Ember older than 3.8, please use version 0.3.0.

 ## Installation

 * `git clone <repository-url>` this repository